Can Prescription Drugs Lead to Weight Gain?

-Some drugs will need to be stopped slowly; stopping them quickly may lead to serious side effects.
-Patients should not stop taking any medication without first talking to their doctor.
+Some drugs may need to be stopped slowly, as stopping them quickly may lead to serious side effects.
+You should not stop taking any medication without first talking to your doctor.

 What Can Be Done About Weight Gain With Medications?

 Medications can affect each patient differently, too - not every patient will gain weight, even if it is listed as a side effect of the drug.
 However, in some cases, patients will need to increase their level of exercise, watch their salt intake and otherwise adjust their diet.

 Can Antidepressant Drugs Lead To Weight Gain?

-Antidepressants are not always the direct cause of weight gain - lack of exercise, older age, and unhealthy food choices, and changes in eating habits due to depression may result in added weight, too.
+Antidepressants are not always the direct cause of weight gain -- lack of exercise, altered sleep habits, unhealthy food choices, and changes in eating habits due to depression may result in added weight, too.
 Plus, sometimes a patient's appetite might return when feeling better after treatment, so watch your food choices and quantity.

 Which Antidepressants Are Known To Cause Weight Gain?

 Antihistamine activity can boost appetite.
-Studies have shown that some H1 antihistamines may increase weight, body mass index, waist circumference, and insulin levels.
-For many patients, the allergy benefit with antihistamines outweighs any slight weight gain.
+Studies have shown that some antihistamines may increase weight, body mass index, waist circumference, and insulin levels.
+For many patients, the allergy benefit with antihistamines outweighs any slight weight gain risk.